removingnest109/openstream/README.md

 - `-u` SQL username (default: sa)
 - `-s` SQL server address (default: localhost)
 - `-m` Music library path (default: ./music)
+- `--nobuild` Disable build steps and use existing dll and wwwroot

 To run with .NET, you will need a separate instance of mssql-server running and accessible on the host machine port 1433.